 Positive levels also grant power points in the same way that they as-written grant an extra spell slot (i.e. spell points).
 Positive levels bestowed on undead act like negative levels and as-such aren’t limited by the undead creature’s nonexistent constitution bonus.

-Weapons: You can add 5 gp to any polearm’s price for the haft be constructed of aluminum-steel alloy (same hardness and weight as wood, but made of metal) and give it the ability to telescope retract down to 1 foot or extend to full length as a move action, provided you have a hand free to manipulate the haft.
-You can add another 5 gp to the polearm’s price to make the haft aluminum-steel alloy and allow it to telescope auto-extend or auto-retract one-handed as a swift action.
-It takes 1 full round for it to complete the auto-retraction once triggered, but only a swift action to auto-extend.
+Weapons: Polearms can be constructed to retract.
 While partially or completely retracted, a polearm is too unwieldy to be used except as an improvised weapon.
-Add 5 gp to the final price for every 5ft of reach on the polearm.
-Both abilities automatically come with all masterwork polearms.
+There are three options: A: You can add 5 gp to any polearm’s price for the haft be constructed of aluminum-steel alloy (same hardness and weight as wood, but made of metal) and give it the ability to telescope retract down to 1 foot (the head of the weapon folds down over the retracted pole to bring it down to a 1-foot length total) or extend to full length as a move action, provided you have a hand free to manipulate the haft. or B: Same as A, but you can pay another 5 gp to the polearm’s price to make the haft aluminum-steel alloy and allow it to auto-unfold-and-extend or auto-retract-and-fold one-handed.
+It takes 1 complete round for it to complete the auto-retraction and fold once triggered, but only a swift action to unfold and auto-extend. or C: Buy it as a masterwork item, as both abilities automatically come with all masterwork polearms at no additional cost.
+Regardless of which option you pick, if you want the polearm to have these features you must as an extra cost add 5 gp to the final price for every 5ft of reach on the polearm.

 Bloodlines racial variant: Bloodline levels don’t count as class levels and grant no benefits to maximum skill ranks or when calculating any character ability based on his class levels, but count as a level adjustment, and thus are halved and can be reduced.
 You still have to take a bloodline level before you can reduce it, and you still have to take any remaining bloodline levels (which you can then reduce) to retain your bloodline benefits.